Lamb of God

 Lamb of God (Ἀμνὸς τοῦ Θεοῦ; Agnus Dei, /la-x-church/) is a title for Jesus that appears in the Gospel of John.
 It appears at John 1:29, where John the Baptist sees Jesus and exclaims, "Behold the Lamb of God who takes away the sin of the world."
 It appears again in John 1:36.

 Christian doctrine holds that a divine Jesus chose to suffer crucifixion at Calvary to save the world from its sins.
 He was given up by divine Father, as an "agent and servant of God" in carrying away the sins of the world.
 In Christian theology the Lamb of God is viewed as both foundational and integral to the message of Christianity.

 A lion-like lamb that rises to deliver victory after being slain appears several times in the Book of Revelation.
 It is also referred to in Pauline writings; 1 Corinthians 5:7 suggests that Saint Paul intends to refer to the death of Jesus, who is the Paschal Lamb, using the theme found in Johannine writings.

 The Lamb of God title is widely used in Christian prayers.
 The Latin version, Agnus Dei, and translations are a standard part of the Catholic Mass, as well as the classical Western Liturgies of the Anglican and Lutheran churches.
 It is also used in liturgy and as a form of contemplative prayer.
 The Agnus Dei also forms a part of the musical setting for the Mass.

 As a visual motif the lamb has been most often represented since the Middle Ages as a standing haloed lamb with a foreleg cocked "holding" a pennant with a red cross on a white ground, though many other ways of representing it have been used.
+In Islam, the concept of a sacrificial lamb is central to the Islamic festival of Eid al-Adha, which commemorates Prophet Ibrahim's willingness to sacrifice his son as an act of obedience to God.
+God provided a ram as a substitute at the last moment, which is now celebrated annually through the ritual sacrifice of an animal, such as a sheep or goat.